During the initial research for my book, “Communicating Strategy” I found a web site that suggested:

 “You should not communicate your strategy, as it will leak your strategy to the competition”.

-I was incensed by this idea, because, as you will know:
+I was incensed by this idea.
+I hope you are also, because, as you will know:

 - If your strategy is so unsustainable that your competitors can simply copy it that easily, then it is a pretty poor strategy.

 - If you don’t tell your people about your strategy, how can they possibly execute it and help you refine it and deliver it?